AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-import-export.md

 description: This article describes how to import and export metadata in bulk.
 contentOwner: AG

 ---

-# Import and export asset metadata in bulk{#import-and-export-asset-metadata-in-bulk}
+# Import and export asset metadata in bulk {#import-and-export-asset-metadata-in-bulk}

 AEM Assets lets you import asset metadata in bulk using a CSV file.
 You can do bulk updates for the recently uploaded assets or the existing assets by importing a CSV file.
 You can also ingest asset metadata in bulk from third-party system in CSV format.